-It may not have the white sandy beaches of Gili Island or Phuket, nor is it exactly the day-trip getaway of your dreams but the eccentricity and charm of Pulau Ubin makes it a magical place to travel to.
-One of the two remaining kampongs in Singapore (the other being Kampong Buangkok in Yio Chu Kang), this island is just a 15-minute boat ride away from the mainland.
+Pulau Ubin may not have the white sandy beaches of Gili Island or Phuket, nor is it exactly the day-trip getaway of your dreams but the eccentricity and charm of this little offshore island makes it a magical place.
+One of the two remaining kampongs in Singapore (the other being Kampong Buangkok in Yio Chu Kang), Pulau Ubin is just a 15-minute boat ride away from the mainland.
 Whether you’re a nature lover or a thrill seeker, here’s how you can soak in the tranquillity and discover a myriad of hidden treasures on the island.

 There are no ATMs on the island, so be sure you’ve got all the cash you need for the trip before jumping on a boat to Ubin.
 You'll need it for renting bikes, having a seafood meal or slurping up a coconut while you're on the island.
-The nearest POSB and OCBC cash machines are located near the Changi Village hawker centre.
+The nearest POSB and OCBC cash machines are located near the Changi Village Hawker Centre.

 Sleep beneath the stars by pitching your tent at any of the two camping sites: Jelutong and Mamam.
 Jelutong is situated closest to the village and faces the mainland, while Mamam is further north of the island.
-Both locations have toilet facilities nearby, however Jelutong is the only spot that is equipped to accommodate a campfire.
+Both locations have toilet facilities nearby, however, Jelutong is the only spot that is equipped to accommodate a campfire.
 Note that the water available at both campsites is not safe to drink, so you'll need to boil it or bring bottles of your own.